softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 >Please see our [Development Policy](https://github.com/MediaBrowser/MediaBrowser/wiki/Development-Policy) before beginning development.

-First install Media Browser Server, or download the code.
+First install Emby Server, or download the code.
 Get the server up and running.

 ### Create your Visual Studio Solution